Zapit-Optostim/zapit-tcp-bridge/README.md

     1. Open a connection
     2. Send a message
     3. Wait for a reply (blocking)
-    4. Seperate the reply into its message components
+    4. Separate the reply into its message components
     5. Return reply message

 The key syntax of each of these steps varies slightly on the implementation (see examples for Python, Bonsai and Matlab), but all examples implement the following.